 Naïve-Bayes has been used as an effective classifier for many years.
-It has two advantages over many other classifiers.
-First, it is easy to construct, as the structure is given a priori (and hence no structure learning procedure is required).
-Second, the classification process is very efficient.
-Both advantages are due to its assumption that all the features are independent of each other.
-Although this independence assumption is obviously problematic, Naïve-Bayes has surprisingly outperformed many sophisticated classifiers over a large number of datasets, especially where the features are not strongly correlated (Langley et al. 1992).
+It has two advantages over other classifiers.
+First, it is easy to construct - no learning procedure is required.
+Second, the classification process is very efficient since it assumes that all the features are independent of each other.
+Although this assumption is obviously problematic, Naïve-Bayes can surprisingly outperform many sophisticated classifiers on datasets where the features are not strongly correlated.

-2.3.2 Improving on Naïve-Bayes
+2.2.2 Improving on Naïve-Bayes

-In recent years, a lot of effort has focussed on improving Naïve-Bayesian classifiers, following two general approaches: selecting feature subset and relaxing independence assumptions.
+In recent years, a lot of effort has been made on improving Naïve-Bayesian classifiers, following two general approaches: selecting feature subset and relaxing independence assumptions.